suckowbiz/pik8s/README.md

 ## Choices Made

-- Ubuntu 20.04 LTS 64bit (32bit has no to limited docker support)
+- Ubuntu 20.04 LTS 64bit (32bit has limited docker support)
 - kubeadm for cluster setup
 - Calico as CNI
 - Docker as CRE